iNavFlight/inav-configurator/README.md

 ## INAV Configurator starts minimized, what should I do?

-You have to remove the `C:\Users%Your_UserName%\AppData\Local\inav-configurator` folder and all its content.
+To resolve this issue, you need to remove the `C:\Users%Your_UserName%\AppData\Local\inav-configurator` folder and all its content.

 [https://www.youtube.com/watch?v=XMoULyiFDp4](https://www.youtube.com/watch?v=XMoULyiFDp4)

-Alternatively, on Windows with PowerShell, you can use the `post_install_cleanup.ps1` script that will do the cleaning. (thank you, James Cherrill)
+Alternatively, on Windows with PowerShell, you can use the `post_install_cleanup.ps1` script to perform the cleanup . (thank you, James Cherrill)

 ## Installation